 About the garden

 Nestling in a little valley, the garden is at the foot of the Sasnières village in a setting preserved from distressing urbanisation.
 The balance between the natural garden and the neater one contributes to its refinement, its main characteristic.
-This subtle mix of elaborate parts and seemingly wilder ones renders the garden elegant, quiet and peaceful.
-The 16th century pond and its natural springs enliven the garden.
+This subtle mix of elaborate parts and seemingly wilder ones render the garden elegant, quiet and peaceful.
+The 16th-century pond and its natural springs enliven the garden.

 Despite its large surface area (22 acres and 8.6 acres for the garden), the Plessis Sasnières garden is reassuring.
 The garden turns into a protected site and the poetical walks become a real moment of pleasure.
 Some people consider Sasnières as a brightly coloured garden with its thousands of flowers and others appreciate the thousands of trees and shrubs, some of them being more than a hundred years old and are of botanical interest.